initLab/initLab/Regulations.md

 5. Non-payment of Membership Subscription by the end of the month ends a Membership until the next payment.
-6. Members of init Lab who have a key are required to pay their Membership Subscription until the end of the first week of the month or to return their key in the same period.
-If a Member fails to do this without warning prior to their delay they own a Membership Subscription for the month and need to return their key regardless.
+6. Members of init Lab who have a key are required to pay their Membership Subscription before the end of the first week of the month or to return their key in the same period.
+If a Member fails to do this without warning prior to their delay, they own a Membership Subscription for the month and need to return their key regardless.
 7. The Council may decide to prohibit access to init Lab of a problematic Visitor after voting, approved or attended by root.